AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 Perplexity citations came from buyer guides and comparison content.
 16 citations across:

 Perplexity’s citation format includes source links.
-We tracked 127 referral visits from Perplexity citations in Week 12 alone.
+I tracked 127 referral visits from Perplexity citations in Week 12 alone.
 Up from 0 in Week 0.

 How Perplexity citations differ from ChatGPT recommendations: Perplexity includes clickable source links in every citation.
 This makes it a direct traffic driver.
 ChatGPT citations are mentions without links.